 What we do

-- Bespoke news services – teams of between two and 20 top, working journalists to cover your event.
+- Bespoke news services – teams of between two and 200 top, working journalists to cover your event.
 Any sport, anywhere in the world.
-We handle the job from start to finish
+We handle the job from start to finish.
+Click here for details

-- High quality, newswire-style web content to attract media interest
+- High quality, newswire-style articles to attract media interest

 - Press releases that’ll get the word out to the world on your behalf – either one-offs or as part of a campaign